-Melon Cocktail Ideas For Summer 2017 That You Can Easily Make Yourself
+The Best Melon Cocktail Recipes For Summer 2017

 Every summer, melons take over pretty much everyone's palettes — and their high water content manages to keep us all hydrated in the form of salads and fancy melon infused water.
 Never one to shy away from nutrients while I drink, I decided to pay tribute to melon season with some original, easy melon-inspired cocktail ideas that are the perfect accoutrement for a hot summer night.

 If you’re under the impression that all melons are the same, think again: while they each share similar thirst-quenching qualities, the inside of these old-world fruits contain unique flavors and nutrients.
 Watermelon gets its rich red color from lycopene, which colors out tomatoes and repairs damaged cells.
 Cantaloupe’s soft orange coloring comes from beta-carotene which converts to vitamin A once consumed and the meat of a honeydew is rich in both vitamin C and fiber.

 Even if you don't like melons, once you sip one of these scrumptious melon cocktails, I promise you'll be converted.
 You certainly don’t need to have bartending experience to concoct melon cocktails for you and your squad, in fact, we all have an inner mixologist waiting to come out for times like this.
 Channel yours and have fun revving up these spins on classic cocktails.

 Frozen Watermelon Julep

 There are quite a few versions of juleps, and more often than not they vary from the original beverage, which is the official Kentucky Derby cocktail.
 This one in particular is frozen though — and of course, it’s boozy, delicious, and beautiful.
 Here’s what you’ll need to get down, Julep style:

 - 1/2 ounce of lemon juice